New Guide Coming July 2019

 This will be very brief.
 Hubspot offers very basic tools, and I do not recommend using the built-in tools in Hubspot to do your social media.
 If you use Hubspot, you should definitely connect your social media accounts to be able to track some basic things, but for engagement and ongoing use you need a dedicated service.
 The two most popular free services to manage social media are TweetDeck and Hootsuite.
 I've used both, and they both work very good.

 For starters, TweetDeck will do wonders.
 Currently, I use Hootsuite Pro which offers everything TweetDeck offers but in addition Pro version offers me great analytics to see how I'm doing in social media.
-And it's only like $5 a month.
 So yes, if you can afford it go for Hootsuie Pro.
 Otherwise use either TweetDeck or the free Hootsuite version.
 Both a very good.
 Quick note, with WordPress there's a plugin that you can setup to auto-tweet your blog posts from the archive.
 So it pulls your old posts randomly and posts them to social media to help your old content still be seeing by readers.

 Since I just mentioned social media analytics, let's discuss overall analytics.
 The heart and beauty of Hubspot is its ability to track individual leads, without anonymizing information.
 This gives you the power to see what your leads are doing on your website, where they are coming from, who they are, and plethora of other information.
 Having such detail information on your leads, if used properly, helps you move leads down the sales pipeline a lot quicker and with a personalized approach.
 Plus, Hubspot offers very good competitor tracking that is very useful in keeping an eye on your competition.
 Without it, it's manual work researching it.